Home

 Ugyen Dzong

-From the homestay, we return to the main valley, stopping for a visit of the hermit monastery at Shergol, the large Buddha statue at the entrance to Mulbekh, and the monastery above Mulbekh.
-By now, we're starting to feel a bit "over-monasteried", so we're not too disappointed when the monk with the key of the last monastery cannot be found.
+From the homestay, we return to the main valley, visiting the hermitage monastery of Shergol, the large Buddha statue at the entrance to Mulbekh, and the monastery above the village.
+By now, we are starting to feel a bit "over-monastered," so we are not too disappointed that the monk with the key to the last monastery cannot be found.

 The large Buddha of Mulbekh